oldfatcrab/PSYCH101/README.md

 ## <a name="4b"></a>Classical Conditioning

 - Pavlov and his dogs
-    - had test tubes hocked up to saliva glands Of dogs to collect the spit
+    - had test tubes hocked up to saliva glands of dogs to collect the spit
     - noticed after a few days of giving them food, that every time he walked up to the dogs to give them food, the saliva would start to flow
     - the question became, _Why were they salivating before the food was given to them?_